potnoddle/CSharpBrew.UsageReports/README.md

 # CSharpBrew.UsageReports
-A Collection of EPiServer reports.
+A Collection of EPiServer reports, that can be instaled as a nuget package.